jupyter/notebook

 help-extension (library)

-Help menu plugin providing links to Jupyter documentation and resources.
+Extension providing help menu with links to documentation and Jupyter resources.

 lab-extension (library)